JLMARIN/imaging/arduino/README.md

 ## Libraries Dependencies

 There are no dependencies on external libraries.
 Only the "Arduino.h" library is required.
+When using the Arduino IDE this library is already included in the path.

 ## Arduino Sketches
 This folder contains the following Arduino sketches.